 phone: (515) 271-4956 e-mail: firstname.lastname@example.org

-Matt Russell has been the State Food Policy Project Coordinator at Drake Agricultural Law Center since April 2006.
-In his first project he served as the Iowa Food Products Coordinator in a public-private partnership between Drake University and the office of Governor Tom Vilsack to look for opportunities for the State of Iowa to help grow the Iowa food economy.
-Currently he coordinates the Greater Des Moines Buy Fresh Buy Local campaign and works with farms, businesses, government agencies, and non-profits to develop opportunities for Iowa grown foods.
+Matt Russell is State Food Policy Project Coordinator at Drake University Agricultural Law Center where he is responsible for projects relating to improving the opportunities in Iowa's food system and rural economy.
+He joined the Center staff in April 2006 and spent the first six months working as the Iowa Food Products Coordinator under a public-private partnership between Drake University and the office of Governor Tom Vilsack.
+His study of the State of Iowa's food purchasing practices is the basis for his ongoing work creating new opportunities in Iowa's food economy.
 Matt grew up on a family farm near Anita in Cass County, received his B.A. from Loras College in Dubuque, and studied for the Catholic Diocese of Des Moines at the University of St. Mary of the Lake, Mundelein Seminary in Illinois.
 In 2003 he earned an M.S. in Rural Sociology from Iowa State University, with a concentration in community food systems.
-In addition to his work at Drake, Matt and a partner operate Coyote Run Farm, a 110 acre farm in rural Lacona and market fresh produce, eggs and meat at farmers markets and other local outlets.
-He also serves as the board chair of the Iowa Network for Community Agriculture.
+In addition to his work at Drake, Matt and his husband Patrick Standley operate Coyote Run Farm, a 110 acre farm in rural Lacona and market fresh produce, eggs, and beef at farmers markets and other local outlets.
+He serves on the Iowa Farm Service Agency State Committee of the USDA, the Marion County Development Commission, and on the board of the Iowa Network for Community Agriculture.

-Before coming to Drake, Matt worked as an organizer for Iowa Citizen Action Network, a statewide consumer advocacy non-profit and for the National Catholic Rural Life Conference, an advocacy and educational organization working towards sustainable food systems and vibrant rural communities throughout Iowa, across the nation, and around the world.
-Matt taught morality, social justice, and journalism at Bishop Gorman High in Las Vegas, Nevada and Sociology at Des Moines Area Community College.
-In his work in the arena of food and agriculture, Matt has traveled to 26 states, the District of Columbia, Scotland, Italy, and Cuba.
+Before coming to Drake, Matt worked as an organizer for Iowa Citizen Action Network, worked for the National Catholic Rural Life Conference, and taught at Bishop Gorman High School in Las Vegas, Nevada.
+He has taught Sociology at Des Moines Area Community College and an undergraduate course at Drake about Cuba in transition.
+His work on food and agriculture, has taken him to 26 states, the District of Columbia, Scotland, Italy, and Cuba.

 Ed Cox, Staff Attorney